How much money are you spending on marketing for your practice? You don’t have to spend as much as you might think to grow your practice.

 If you've struggled to achieve a high return on investment on your marketing, these three steps will help.

-If you don't want to go at it alone, we are helping hundreds of practices during this time in our Platinum Mastermind Gold Program, and are offering special value for you and your teams!
+If you don't want to go at it alone, we are helping hundreds of practices during this time in Dental Boss Academy, and are offering special value for you and your teams!
 If you have been wanting to dive into Facebook Marketing though our Facebook Bootcamp Program, now is also a great time to start preparing for when you reopen!

 When times are slow, understanding what to do to work on your business can be challenging.
 But when you find the right opportunities, you can create momentum to help you come back stronger than ever.